grzechowiak/BI-project/README.md

 ## Authors
-The project was made by: Marcin Grzechowiak, Mikaela Pisani and ROger Valdez
+The project was made by: Marcin Grzechowiak, Mikaela Pisani and Roger Valdez